abdul-rehman-amer-baig/task-tracker/README.md

 A simple **Python CLI Task Tracker** that allows you to add, update, delete, and list tasks with different statuses.
 This project follows **SOLID principles** for clean and maintainable code, and comes with **unit tests** using `pytest`.

 This scope of this project will grow more as I am planning to integrate AI for agentic actions.
 Wish me luck up until I commit those changes.
+The scope of this project will expand as I'm planning to integrate AI for agentic actions.
+Up until I commit the changes for the new feature request, wish me luck
 ---

 ## Features